ducakar/TextureReplacer/README.md

 * 1.6
     - changed the way how internal spaces are treated, it should now work fine with transparent pods using JSITransparentPod and sfr mods
+    - helmets are also removed in pre-launch to handle rovers & stuff correctly
     - tab characters can be used as list separators in configuration files
 * 1.5.10
     - IVA helmets are removed in safe situations (landed/splashed, in orbit)